webix-hub/docs/data/desktop/organogram.md

 Overview
 ----------

-Organogram is an organizational chart component that can be used for creating hierarchical diagrams representing the structure of organizations.
+Organogram is an organizational chart component that can be used for creating hierarchical diagrams representing relations between people in an organization or showing different elements of some complex structure.

-It inherits API and structure from TreeStore.
+It inherits API from TreeStore and DataStore.
 The component's appearance can be easily customized.
 The component items can include various HTML-elements, e.g. photos, and can be styled according to the user's needs.

 <br>